 Another option is after you purchase starter plants at a nursery, keep the plastic container (tray or individual pots) and use it to start more seedlings.
 Always wash the plastic before reusing it to kill any possible disease microbes.

 Harvest Your Own Seeds

 After your plants have given you sufficient fruit, let them "go to seed" and then harvest the seeds for your next planting.
 For instance, our cilantro has grown, we used a lot of it, and now it is growing tall and flowering.
 We will let these continue their natural process and harden into seeds (coriander).
 We will pick off the seeds when they are totally dry, store them and plant again next year.
-We are also doing this in our school garden right now with lettuce.
-Back to the cilantro, another way to reseed is to just let them live their life cycle without disturbing them.
+Another way to reseed is to just let them live their complete life cycle without disturbing them.
 In other words, let the seeds fall to the ground.
-You will have beautiful cilantro next growing season!
+You will have beautiful cilantro the next growing season!
 That is how my cilantro grows.
 I do not even use any seeds, it happens all by itself.

 Of course, you have to have a growing space for this to work out so if you can devote some space to several of your crops, you can harvest many seeds.

-Some of the seeds we have harvested and used are: sugar snap peas, green beans, okra, lettuce, arugula, kale, cilantro, dill, and basil.
+Some of the seeds we have harvested and used are: sugar snap peas, pole beans, green beans, okra, lettuce, arugula, kale, cilantro, dill, and basil.